 And, the pencil…… It glowed and floated.

 Her way out of victim mentality and hiding from the wolves slowly begins when the Vasquez brothers go after Danny.
-Dee ends up with dog shit in her hair, but facing her fears is slowly becoming possible.
+In spite of being left with dog shit in her hair, facing her fears slowly becomes possible.

-Dee has a strange collection.
+Dee has a strange treasure collection.
 A broken pencil, broken key-chain, broken glasses, broken lighter, broken needle and broken guitar pick probably do not seem like much to most of us.
 But Dee senses that these objects represent something more, and the only person with whom Dee dares talk about what she sees and hears is her grand-father.
-He is also the person who reveals who her father is, a man called River who turned up and disappeared right before his eyes.
+He is also the person who reveals who her father is, a man called River who appeared and disappeared right before his eyes.
 As it turns out, Dee’s heritage becomes essential to her survival.
-One day, a guy disappears with her collection.
-Dee desperately wants her things back but has no idea how to go about that.
+One day, a guy steals her collection and disappears into thin air.
+Dee desperately wants her things back but has no idea how to go about it.

 Then, she sees a speaking glow bug that calls itself Nid.
-A a deal is made.
-Nid’s freedom pays for travelling to the place where the box has gone and making sure Dee gets back, safe and sound, to her family.
+A deal is made.
+If Dee frees Nid, Nid promises that Dee will travel safely to the place where the box has gone and that Dee will make it back to her family, safe and sound.